- GDP (PPP):

 - 2.5% 5-year compound annual growth

 - FDI Inflow:

-The top individual income tax rate is 56 percent, and the corporate tax rate is 25 percent.
-Other taxes include a value-added tax (VAT) and a tax on fatty foods.
-The overall tax burden is equivalent to 48 percent of GDP.
-Public expenditures finance 57.6 percent of the domestic economy, and public debt is about 50 percent of GDP.
-The eurozone crisis has slowed growth, hurting public finances.
+The top individual income tax rate is 56 percent, and the top corporate tax rate is 22 percent.
+Other taxes include value-added and inheritance taxes.
+The overall tax burden equals 44.9 percent of total domestic income.
+Government spending has amounted to 50.6 percent of total output (GDP) over the past three years, and budget surpluses have averaged 1.5 percent of GDP.
+Public debt is equivalent to 30.3 percent of GDP.

 Construction permits are now less costly, and the paid-in minimum capital requirement to start a business has been reduced.
 Women’s labor force participation is among the highest in the world.
 Relations between labor and management focus on communication rather than confrontation, reducing the resort to strikes.
 The government increased subsidies for health care, education, and the welfare system in the 2020 budget.